-What if we were like him somehow?
+What if we were like Mr Little-Dude aka the bird, somehow?

-His fear had a stronger grip on him than I had!
+Fear had a stronger grip on him than I had!

 And okay, it was understandable.
-I mean, how could he know that I was not going to fry him after all?
-Fear was expected in such a situation from a bird’s perspective!
-But on my side, as the one who could positively intervene in his case and help, since I knew about the reality of the glass blocking the only possible way that he could see, -although not being able to see it, didn’t prevent him from getting hurt big time by it-, since I also knew the way out based on the context of the whole house, and since I knew my intentions, it would have been easier for both of us if he had just trusted me.
-From my position, his fear was totally unnecessary.
-But of course, he couldn’t know that, so I needed patience…
+I mean, how could he know that I was not going to fry him, after all?Putting ourselves in his birdy shoes, fear is expected in such a situation, from a bird’s perspective… But on my side, as the one who could positively intervene and help, since I knew about the reality of the glass blocking the only way he could see, (although his ignorance of the glass, didn’t stop him from getting hurt big time by it), since I also knew the real way out, based on the context of the whole house which he couldn’t even imagine, and since my intentions were to give him the results he actually was after, it would have been easier for both of us, if he had just trusted me.
+For, from my perspective, his fear was absolutely unnecessary.
+But of course, he couldn’t know that…

 Maybe it was that uneasy way I felt every time I watched (and heard) him cracking his head against the window.
 Or maybe that horrible view of his entire tail left in my hands, while all I wanted to do was to help him.
 Anyway, for some reason, long after he was gone, I was still thinking about it all…